cycript/cycript/README.md

 I am always interested in new opportunities, so feel free to reach out to me at [my email](mailto:roguescript@proton.me)

-## Some Stuff I've used in the past
+## Some Stuff I've used in the past, or have messed with.

 - **Languages:** : C/C++, Rust, C#, Java, javascript (typescript)
 - **Frameworks:** :